 Codes of ethics, professional practice and complaints procedure from Handbook Oct 2014

 The Committee’s role is to act as the guardian of the organisation’s professional standards.
-The Committee does this through the Codes of Ethics and Practice (section 3.2–3.4), and by upholding Equal Opportunities Policy (section 3.5).
+The Committee does this through the Codes of Ethics and Professional Practice and by upholding AGIP’s Equal Opportunities Policy.

 The Committee’s work covers the following four areas:

-(a) Maintaining, and updating as necessary, the Code of Ethics (section 3.2), the Code of Practice (sections 3.3 and 3.4) and the Complaints and Appeals Procedure (section 3.6);
+(a) Maintaining, and updating as necessary, the Code of Ethics and Professional Practice and the Complaints and Appeals Procedure;